 - Treating our mining services and logistics subsidiaries as third-party service providers and benchmark the fees of their services to that of external service providers from outside of the Adaro Group performing similar activities for the group.

-AE has investments in joint venture companies, i.e. PT Tanjung Power Indonesia (TPI), PT Bhimasena Power Indonesia (BPI) and Kestrel Coal Resources Pty Ltd. In 2019, AE recorded revenue from sales of coal to TPI amounting to US$12.6 million and revenue from management and consulting services to TPI and BPI of US$0.43 million and US$0.50 million, respectively.
-Total revenue from related parties was US$13.52 million, or 0.38% of AE’s revenue.
+AE has investments in joint venture companies, i.e. PT Tanjung Power Indonesia (TPI), PT Bhimasena Power Indonesia (BPI) and Kestrel Coal Resources Pty Ltd. In 2020, AE recorded revenue from sales of coal to TPI amounting to US$25.55 million and revenue from management and consulting services to TPI and BPI of US$0.36 million and US$0.50 million, respectively.
+Total revenue from related parties was US$27.86 million, or 1.10% of AE’s revenue.

 Mergers, Acquisitions, and Takeovers

 Compliance on Creditor’s Rights

 AE stakeholders, including creditors, are entitled to obtain fair and equal treatments in accordance with its business relationship with the company.
-As stated in AE’s Code of Conduct, all business units are required to maintain the commitment to fulfil the creditors’ rights according to the terms agreed in the respective contracts, in accordance with AE’s Code of Conduct.
+AE has complied with and committed to fulfilling the creditors’ rights according to the terms agreed in the respective contracts, in accordance with AE’s Code of Conduct.

 AE has issued a Procurement Policy, which consists of the guidelines for the procurement of goods and/or services in such a way that fulfills the requirements of AE and its subsidiaries for ensuring smooth operational activities and adhering to the transparency and confidentiality principles.

 This policy requires AE to determine Key Performance Indicators for measuring procurement progress, identifying risks, and developing the standard operating procedures for risk mitigation.
 Every party involved in the procurement process shall sign a conflict of interest statement to prohibit any activities that may lead to a conflict in any part of the process.
 Furthermore, the procurement team shall enhance vendor capability by giving evaluation upon vendor performance and provide feedback and improvement solutions to vendor.

 Complaint Handling Mechanism

 AE strives to maintain and enhance its reputation of providing customers with high-quality products and services.
 The company is committed to being responsive to the needs and concerns of our customers and to resolving any complaints as quickly as possible.